samthebest/dump/sams-scala-tutorial/platonic-programming.md

 Note that for any function that is `N`-Triangulated, it is possible to add only `N - 1` tests to make it ideally triangulated.

-Usually, in the real world, the tests plus the type signature will not be sufficient to even achieve finatary triangulation.
+Usually, in the real world, the tests plus the type signature will not be sufficient to even achieve finatiry triangulation.
 So we define the following

 ### Mutually Exclusive